 We develop a prototype system to implement the framework illustrated in Fig. 1.
-The human machine interface of this proposed system provides five pieces of information and is illustrated in Fig. 5.
+The human machine interface of this Authorized licensed use limited to: Tsinghua University.
+Downloaded of proposed system provides five pieces of information and is illustrated in Fig. 5.
 First, a film clip that is selected to elicit a user's target emotion is presented in the middle of the HMI.
 When a user wearing the Emotiv EPOC headset watches this film clip (upper right), this suite continuously records his/ her EEG signals (lower right).
 This system recognises not only the arousal and valence levels (lower left) but also discrete emotional states in terms of 3 positive emotional categories, 4 negative emotional categories, and neutrality (upper left).
 The number of colour bars reflects the classification posterior probability or the degree of confidence when classifying an emotional state into a specific class.